-Score the products based on the IR.
+Score the products based on the IR and their (N).
 Watch-out for duplicate IR's (automatic zero for offending students).
 Be sure that students explain the MS and carbon and proton spectra when scoring their notebooks.

 Reactions should always be monitored by TLC analysis at three different times, if possible.